usma-eecs/GraySim/README.md

 This simulation allows students to explore their understanding of page replacement policies.
 The simulation supports the following policies:

 * Optimal: Replace the page that will be used furthest into the future.
+Note that this policy is unrealistic because we cannot predict future accesses.
+It is used as a baseline for comparison.

-* FIFO: Replace the page that was brought into memory first.
+* FIFO (First-in-First-out): Replace the page that was brought into memory first.

-* LRU: Replace the page that has not been used for the longest time period.
+* LRU (Least Recently Used): Replace the page that has not been used for the longest time period.

 * Clock: Replace the page identified by the clock algorithm.

+## Set-up

+To set-up your computer to run these simulations,

+1. Clone this repository

+1. Install Java.
+I'm using:
+    * Oracle Java Version: 1.8.0_351
+    * Note: The OpenJDK version does not work with these simulations.

+1. Install SBT.
+I'm using Version 1.8.2

 ## Instructions